-A number of things caught my attention.
 I was never into boots, and my familiarity with brands only extended vaguely into Doc Martens and Timbs.
 One of the main reasons for this was that the clunky footwear aesthetic didn’t really appeal to me.

 Come to think of it, I never really paid attention much to my footwear.
 Aesthetics were secondary to fit and comfort; I was usually content to rotate through my pairs of Chuck Taylors and leave it at that.